PoCInnovation/Workshops/software/05.Actions/SETUP.md

 Push this on branch `master`.

-Congratulation, you are ready to start the workshop !
+Congratulation, you are ready to start the workshop!